Medium modifications to jet angularities using SCET with Glauber gluons: Factorization Theorem for Angularities

 \section{Factorization Theorem for Angularities}

-The factorization theorem for angularities with $a<1$ was first proved for $e^+\,e^-$ collisions in Ref.~\cite{Hornig:2009vb}.
-For the case of pp collisions, an equivalent factorization theorem was worked out by authors of Ref.~\cite{Kang:2018qra}, where a factorization formula was discussed using the SCET$_{\rm I}$ framework.\footnote{When $a$ is close to 1, the soft and collinear modes have similar offshellness, i.e. $p_s^2 \sim p_c^2$.
-Such modes are described by SCET$_{\rm II}$ framework and are not a part of this work.} For pp collisions, described by the standard collinear and soft modes of SCET, the factorized formula\footnote{Note that as we are working with ungroomed angularities, the jet observable will have sensitivity to the effect of non-global logarithms (NGLs)~\cite{Dasgupta:2001sh} due to the soft radiations at the jet boundary.
-A detailed analysis of these effects is beyond the scope of this work.} reads as~\cite{Kang:2018qra}
+The factorization theorem for angularities with $a<1$ was first proved for $e^+\,e^-$ collisions in Ref.~\cite{Hornig:2009vb} and subsequently studied in pp collisions in Ref.~\cite{Kang:2018qra}.\footnote{When $a$ is close to 1, the soft and collinear modes have similar offshellness, i.e. $p_s^2 \sim p_n^2$.
+Such modes are described by SCET$_{\rm II}$ framework and are beyond the scope of this work.} For AA collisions, the typical scale of the jet-producing parton is usually much larger than the medium scales; therefore, it is natural to assume that the jet first undergoes a vacuum-like emission, and as the virtuality goes down, interactions with the medium become relevant.
+Therefore, at leading power, we write the following form of the factorization theorem for medium-modified angularity distributions

-where $f$ denotes the parton distribution functions (PDFs) and $\sqrt{s}$ is hadronic center of mass energy.
-Here $H_{ab}^{c}$ denotes the hard scattering of partons $a$ and $b$ to produce the final state parton $c$.
-Note that the hard function is expressed in terms of the partonic variables, i.e. the partonic center of mass energy $\hat{s}=x_a x_b s$, transverse momentum $\hat{p}_T= p_T/z$ and rapidity $\hat{\eta} = \eta - \frac{1}{2} \log(x_a/x_b)$.
-Defining new variables $V$ and $W$ with regard to the hadronic variables~\cite{Aversa:1988vb,Kaufmann:2015hma}
+which is valid up to $\mathcal{O}(R^2, \tau_a^{\frac{1}{2-a}}/R)$.
+Here, $\tilde{f}$ denotes the nuclear parton distribution functions (nPDFs)~\cite{PhysRevD.80.094004,Kovarik:2015cma,Vitev:2006bi,Vitev:2007ve} and $\sqrt{s}$ is the hadronic center of mass energy. $P_c(\varepsilon)$ is the distribution of the fractional energy loss experienced by a jet initiated by the parton $c$ due to medium-induced out-of-cone radiation, and $\tilde{p}_{T} = p_T(1+\varepsilon)$.
+Details of $P_c$ and $\tilde{f}$ are given in Section~\ref{sec:elossdetails}.
+Moreover, $H_{ab}^{c}$ denotes the hard scattering of partons $a$ and $b$ to produce the final state parton $c$, which is observable-independent and is the same as in vacuum.
+To next-to-leading order (NLO), this has been worked out explicitly in Refs.~\cite{Aversa:1988vb,Jager:2002xm}.
+Note that the hard function is expressed in terms of the partonic variables, i.e. the partonic center of mass energy $\hat{s}=x_a x_b s$, transverse momentum $\hat{p}_T= \tilde{p}_T/z$, and rapidity $\hat{\eta} = \eta - \frac{1}{2} \log(x_a/x_b)$.
+We further define new variables $V$ and $W$ in terms of the hadronic variables~\cite{Aversa:1988vb,Kaufmann:2015hma}

 In terms of these variables, the lower limits of the integrals in $x_{a,b}$ and $z$ can be expressed as